To Renovate or Not to Renovate When Selling

 Do you renovate before you sell, or just put it on the market as is?
-This is a big question and unfortunately the answer is maybe…it is not a simple yes or no, but a maybe.
+The answer isn't a simple yes or no, but a maybe.
 There are many things to consider before being able to make a call.
-So how to know if you should put in the time, effort and dollars in to renovate before selling?
+So how to know if you should put in the time, effort and dollars into renovating before selling?

 Must-do home improvements when selling

 - The big property clean – you want your property sparkle; Touch up any chipped paintwork;

 Treat it as a business decision

-Real Estate expert Andrew Winter says “if your home is a genuine renovator it is probably better to leave as is.
-Tidy up and do the essentials, of course, but recognize that this is an entry level home that may even have buyers fighting over it.”
+Real Estate expert Andrew Winter says that "if your home is a genuine renovator, then it is probably better to leave as is.
+Tidy up and do the essentials, of course, but recognise that this is an entry-level home that may even have buyers fighting over it."

 He also suggests that "significant renovations are not advisable on homes that have been adequately looked after and are in line with your demographics expectations of size and style."